berak/uniform-lbp/readme.md

 ####this branch is a complete re-write.

-since the contrib module got removed from 3.0, ( and *might* resurface in the contrib *repo* ),

-now i'm trying a more lego like approach, an extractor / classifier toolkit much like the feature2d api.
+trying a more lego like approach, an extractor / classifier toolkit much like the feature2d api.

 ```